woc-hack/tutorial/README.md

 [username@da0]~% zcat /da0_data/basemaps/gz/a2cFullP0.s | grep 'Warner'
 ```
 As described below, the maps are split into 32 parts to enable parallel search.
+FullP means that we are looking ata  complete extract at version P.

 ### Exercise 3